 WHAT A COSTLY ASSUMPTION!

 “When they had finished the days, as they returned, the Boy Jesus lingered behind in Jerusalem.
-And Joseph and His mother did not know it.
+And Joseph and His mother did not know it.”
+(Luke 2:43 NKJV)

-At the end of the feast, while Jesus tarried behind in the temple, His parents went on in their journey without Him, and without them realizing that Jesus was not journeying with them.
-They supposed or assumed that Jesus was in the travelling company.
+At the end of the feast, while Jesus tarried behind in the temple, His parents went on their journey without Him and without them realizing that Jesus was not journeying with them.
+They supposed or assumed that Jesus was in the traveling company.

 Luke 2:43-44 – NKJV